-This report sets out the proposed fees and charges for 2024/25 for the services within the remit of this committee and summarises the overall changes for all Committees.
-Fees and charges determined by the council are reviewed annually, and this forms part of the budget setting process.
-Changes to fees and charges agreed by this committee will come into effect on 1 April 2024 unless otherwise stated in the report.
+This report sets out the proposed fees and charges for 2024/25 for all services and summarises the overall changes.
+Fees and charges determined by the Cabinet are reviewed annually, and this forms part of the budget setting process.
+Changes to fees and charges agreed by Cabinet will come into effect on 1 April 2024 unless otherwise stated in the report.

 This report forms part of the process of agreeing a budget for 2024/25 and setting next year's Council Tax.
-Following consideration by this Committee at its meeting on 11 September 2023 of the draft Medium Term Finance Strategy for 2024/25 - 2028/29 and savings budget proposals for services within the remit of the Committee and the other Policy Advisory Committees.
+Following consideration by Cabinet at its meeting on 20 September 2023 of the draft Medium Term Finance Strategy for 2024/25 - 2028/29 the savings budget proposals for services were agreed.

 The draft MTFS described how, in bridging the budget gap, the Council would need to balance the requirement to make savings and generate increased income of 5%.
 This 5% increase could be delivered by price increase and or volume increases.
-This needs to be considered in respect of any potential changes be recommended by the PAC.
+This needs to be considered in respect of any potential changes being approved by Cabinet.

 This report also includes an update on the Budget Survey.
 Public consultation on the budget has been carried out.
-Details are set out in Appendix F and G. Members are encouraged to review the findings and assess whether the budget proposals being presented later this year are consistent with public expectations and aspirations.
+Details are set out in Appendices F and G. Cabinet are encouraged to review the findings and assess whether the budget proposals being presented later this year are consistent with public expectations and aspirations.